Reichshofstadion

 Planet Pure Stadion is a multi-use stadium in Lustenau, Austria, built in 1951.
-It is currently used mostly for football matches and is the home ground of SC Austria Lustenau and FC Lustenau 07.
-The stadium holds 8,800 people.
+It is currently used mostly for football matches and is the home ground of SC Austria Lustenau.
+The stadium (before the 2024-2025 renovation) holds 5,138 people, of which 3,094 seats and 2,044 standing.

 History

 The stadium was built in 1951.
-1953 the stadium received its first real grandstand.
+In 1953 the stadium received its first real grandstand.
 In 1995 the main grandstand was rebuilt and in 2000 the natural turf pitch was given underfloor heating.
 Originally the stadium had an athletics facility, but this had to give way to additional stands, so today the facility is de facto used as a pure football stadium.

 It offers space for a total of 8,800 spectators, of which 2,126 are covered seats, 2,390 are covered standing and 4,284 are uncovered standing.

 In February 2018, the "Reichshofstadion" was renamed "Planet Pure Stadium" after a change of sponsor.
 Planet Pure is a company that has dedicated itself to the development and production of ecological detergents and cleaning agents.